WerWolv/Documentation/pattern_language/core-language/importing-modules.md

 #### `#pragma once` directive

-To prevent duplicate declarations, files meant for importing to other files can use the `#pragma once` directive to prevent multiple inclusions. **Important**, both `#include` directive and `import` statement keeps its own list of files marked with `#pragma once`.
+To prevent duplicate declarations, files meant for importing to other files can use the `#pragma once` directive to prevent multiple inclusions. **Important**, both `#include` directive and `import` statements keep their own list of files marked with `#pragma once`.
 That means when a file is included in the current file, and then transitively imported by importing a different file, the current file would get duplicate declarations.
 In other words, a file should only ever be included by using one of the systems: the `#include` directive or the `import` statement to prevent duplicate declarations.

 #### Manual include guards